 The UAE ILT20 league is set to be the second most lucrative T20 league in the world after IPL with the highest-paid cricketer earning close to USD450,000 per season.
 That is probably why David Warner, one of the most successful T20 batters, has decided to snub BBL and Cricket Australia to play for the UAE ILT20 league.

 CSA’s new franchise-based T20 tournament in South Africa will have six new teams.
 All six franchises are owned by one or the other IPL team owners.
 It shows how well the franchise owners are doing in T20 tournaments like IPL.
-With CSA’s new T20 league, some players are guaranteed to earn about $300,000.
+With CSA’s new T20 league, some players can earn about $300,000.

 With so much money involved, it is unsurprising that the owners, players, and cricket boards can’t have enough of T20 cricket.